 Array ( => Array ( => 4 => 48 ) )

-Since, we have send PREG_OFFSET_CAPTURE flag, the string match is returned by its offset as shown in the above output, that is, the number 4 is found in 48th position of the given input string.
+Since we have sent PREG_OFFSET_CAPTURE flag, the string match is returned by its offset as shown in the above output, that is, the number 4 is found in the 48th position of the given input string.

 This PHP code tutorial was published on July 2, 2013.